MPI Artificial Intelligence for robots and swarms

 end

 So now, you have multiple forces of various lengths (and hence influences).
-Adding forces together is where you decide what your robot should prioritise.
-Should you add both force just as is?
+The way you combine forces determines what your robot prioritises.
+Should you add both forces just as is?
 Normalise them first, and then make a weighted sum?
-Many variations, fitting different context.
+Many variations, fitting different contexts.
 You are free (and encouraged) to explore your own ways, below is one possibility among many:

 local proxF = proximity_to_force()